B. A., LL. B., M. Bus. (Monash)

 Brad takes direct briefs from corporate and in house counsel.

 Memberships and Associations:

-Brad is on the Board of Management of the Dandenong Basketball Association and previously served on the Board of the Casey Cardinia Community Legal Service for a decade including six years as Vice President.
+Brad previously served on the Board of Management of the Dandenong Basketball Association for six years and on the Board of the Casey Cardinia Community Legal Service for a decade including six years as Vice President.

 He was also selected as an inaugural participant in the John Bertrand Leadership Series.

 In 2013, Brad completed a Master of Business at Monash University with prizes in Business Ethics in a Global Environment and Leadership postgraduate units.

 - Leo Cussen Centre for Law – sessional instructor in civil litigation

 - Monash University – post-graduate teaching associate in Corporate Social Responsibility

 - Monash College – sessional teacher in business law and management units